Study English Language Literature in the Heart of Europe

 Literature is more than stories—it’s a way to develop critical thinking, interpretation, and a deeper understanding of the world.

-At the University of New York in Prague, in partnership with State University of New York, Empire State University, you’ll study with experienced American and international instructors while immersing yourself in Central Europe’s rich literary tradition.
+At the University of New York in Prague, in partnership with State University of New York (SUNY), Empire State University, you’ll study with experienced American and international instructors while immersing yourself in Central Europe’s rich literary tradition.

 The Czech Republic has been home to iconic writers like Karel Čapek, Franz Kafka, Milan Kundera, and Bohumil Hrabal, and this program reflects that heritage with a global approach.
 You’ll explore works from African-American, North American, Caribbean, and Latin American authors.